 For a total of 175 years, four generations of Fife family descendants lived at Oak Lawn and managed the farm and surrounding landscape, overseeing minor changes to the building's form and interior while gradually reducing the acreage and number of agricultural outbuildings and other landscape features surrounding the house.
-Despite changes to the size of the property over time, the historic importance, integrity, and significance of Oak Lawn was recognized as early as 1936 and recorded as part of the Historical Inventory of Virginia.
-In 1973, Oak Lawn was listed on the National Register of Historic Places.
-After a renovation in 1997-1998, Francis H. Fife and
+Despite changes to the size of the property over time, the historic importance, integrity, and significance of Oak Lawn was recognized as early as

-Nancy K. O'Brien, two former mayors of Charlottesville who had married in 1982, moved in as the last Fife family residents of Oak Lawn.
+1936 and recorded as part of the Historical Inventory of Virginia.
+In 1973, Oak Lawn was listed in the National Register of Historic Places.
+After a renovation in 1997-1998, Francis H. Fife and Nancy K. O'Brien, two former mayors of Charlottesville who had married in 1982, moved in as the last Fife family residents of Oak Lawn.

-Today, the Main House at Oak Lawn and the Cook's House sit on an overgrown landscape of just over five acres that has been recently acquired from the Fife Family by the University of Virginia/University of Virginia Health.
-To ensure that the historic integrity of the Oak Lawn property is maintained and preserved as the site's future use is contemplated, John G. Waite Associates, Architects, along with Rivanna Archeological Services, LLC and Liz Sargent Historic Landscape Architecture, was engaged by UVA in April of 2024 to prepare this integrated Cultural Landscape Report and Historic Structure Report for the property.
+Today, the Main House at Oak Lawn and the Cook's House sit on an overgrown landscape of just over five acres that has been recently acquired from the Fife Family by the University of Virginia/ University of Virginia Health.
+To ensure that the historic integrity of the Oak Lawn property is maintained and preserved as the site's future use is contemplated, John G. Waite Associates, Architects, along with Rivanna Archeological Services, LLC and Liz Sargent Historic Landscape Architecture, was engaged by UVA in April of 2024 to prepare this integrated historic structure report and cultural landscape report for the property.

-The preparation of a cultural landscape report in coordination with a historic structure report is the necessary first step in developing a disciplined approach to the analysis and care of historic buildings and their surrounding landscapes.
-A team of restoration architects, architectural historians, archeologists, land surveyors, landscape architects and building conservators worked together to carry out the recording and investigation of the buildings and landscape, and then prepared a graphic and written record.
-The team researched archival materials relating to the initial construction and evolution of the site and structures, and reviewed the existing conditions of both the landscape and the buildings.
-A topographic and LiDAR survey has been completed for the entire site, and careful measurement of all exterior and interior features has made possible the preparation of a set of architectural drawings which illustrate the present configuration of the buildings.
+The preparation of a historic structure report in coordination with a cultural landscape report is the necessary first step in developing a disciplined approach to the analysis and care of historic buildings and their surrounding landscapes.
+A team of restoration architects, architectural historians, building conservators, archeologists, landscape architects, and land surveyors worked together to carry out the recording and investigation of the buildings and landscape.
+The team researched archival materials relating to the initial construction and evolution of the property and reviewed the existing conditions of both the buildings and the landscape.
+Careful measurement of all exterior and interior features has made possible the preparation of a set of architectural drawings that document the present configuration of the buildings.
 Specific problems of repair have been identified, and the team has developed preliminary recommendations for the preservation and adaptive use of Oak Lawn's buildings and landscape.
 Additionally, the team has identified potential zones for development of the site that may accommodate new construction compatible with the historic scale, configuration and character of the property and surrounding neighborhood, to further inform the University's future planning efforts.

-While this effort has been comprehensive, it has not been exhaustive, and there remain areas of archival research, physical investigation, and archaeological research that could contribute to a more complete understanding of the history of the buildings and landscape at Oak Lawn.
+This comprehensive effort has identified the close relationships between the architectural design, building technology, and use of materials with Jefferson's other buildings.
+However, it has not been exhaustive, and there remain areas of archival research, physical investigation, and archaeological research that could contribute to a more complete understanding of the history of Oak Lawn.
 Therefore, it is important to adopt a conservative approach to any proposed changes that are recommended for the site and structures, retaining historic building fabric and landscape features wherever possible, until additional research and documentation can be undertaken.